 Cripps inoculating whitebark pine seedlings

 Believe it or not this is why biotechs refuse to actually replicate what nature does.
-They take their cue from off lousy lame arguments such as poor design arguments.
-They belie nature is flawed and poorly designed and only they can fix it.
-How well has that worked out for us and Nature ?
-The culture of science types are loathed to criticize industrial science (especially genetic modification) because they fear that aweful backlash of being labeled as anti-science, which is a Biotech's cowardly way of justifying their business model.
-Incredible all of this points back to Darwin and his writings.
+They take their cue from some off topic lousy lame false religious concept such as the poor design arguments.
+They believe nature is flawed and poorly designed and only they can fix it.
+How well has that worked out for Mankind and Nature thus far ???
+Do we live in a better world because of this dogma ???
+The culture of science types are loathed to criticize industrial science (even the giant Environmental Organizations) because they fear the aweful backlash of being labeled as anti-science, which is a Biotech's cowardly way of justifying their business model.
+Incredibly all of this points back to Darwin and his writings.
 He actually started the bad design arguments.
 Here's an examples below given to us by none other than Richard Dawkins.

 The above photo of a Tomato Hornworm caterpillar being victimized by the eggs of the wasp larvae, overlaid with Charles Darwin's famous 1860 "wasp feeding quote", which worked to teeter him away from a belief in a creator.
 Such examples of the supposedly bad designs which exist in nature have been utilized by people like Richard Dawkins, who admixtured in "selfish genes" + "Hamilton rule" + "blind forces", and used these Nature flaws as his main atheism movement to promote a purposeless universe ideology.
 But this has actually back fired on nature.
 How much good viable science and sustainable ecological technological innovation has been stifled because a handful of ideologues have a hard on towards Christensom ?
 Look, I get the argument against many of the religious institutions, but these people like Dawkins have stolen their playbook and made it their own with a plethora of failed their own version of blind faith Teleological arguments that have back fired on our natural world.
 The main problem has been when scientists and other researchers cannot explain something, the problem must lay with the flaws of natural design and not their own university cultivated intellectual ignorance.
 This is why they came up with Junk DNA as a label for the non-coding DNA.
 They didn't know what it did, could not find a useful function for it's presence and therefore concluded it must be a vestigial evolutionary hold over from the distant mythical past.
 It was touted as proof of evolution and no intelligent designer.
 But lo & behold geneticists are finding a wealth of instructions when all this imaginary *cough-cough* Junk apparently does have function when used within a context of other genes.
 This has become more and more to do with epigenetics or different gene expression triggered by various environmental cues.
 Now there is this big movement towards promoting biomimetics or biomimicry.
 Suddenly people who've for years dismissed this practice are now on board.
 However, to be taken seriously, they must first apologize to mankind for holding back good science and running our planet into the ground with their own unsustainable inept technological innovation based on nature being inept at designing anything.
 As yet they have refused to do this.
 Janine Benyus is one example.
 She won't touch this subject of bad design with a ten foot pole.